klinker-apps/Android-Blur-Launcher/README.md

 As the apps feature-set continues to be merged into this new fork, I will continue to add to this repository.

+- Support for Blur Pages and Card
 - Built from Marshmallow's Launcher3 code, with the latest improvements and Material Design in mind
+- Blur puts app predictions at the top of the app drawer
+- quick scroll through the app drawer
+- revamped settings menu
+- gesture support
+- configure homescreen and all apps grid
+- configure workspace padding
+- change the number of dock icons
+- select icon scale
+- dock is optional
+- page indicators are optional
+- search bar is optional
+- icon names on the homescreen are optional
+- Blur can turn off your screen

 ## Compiling